 In September 2019 the CIL Regulations 2010 (as amended) were updated to reflect a new requirement on organisations that directly receive developer contributions to produce an infrastructure funding statement and publish this by 31 December 2020.

 Reporting on developer contributions helps local communities and developers see how contributions have been spent and understand what future funds will be spent on, ensuring a transparent and accountable system.
-The first East Suffolk Infrastructure Funding Statement has been published and it contains:
+The East Suffolk Infrastructure Funding Statement contains:

 The IFS is reviewed and published annually.